 For example, when teaching adults you don’t need to think about bathroom breaks (they can worry about that themselves!) but with Young Learners you will need to ask them regularly if they need to go to the bathroom.
 With online learners, you can expect your adult learners to do more while you need to lead your Young Learners step-by-step in whatever you are doing.

+Another difference between teaching adults and Young Learners is when it comes to learning.
 In terms of learning, Young Learners need to be given a wide variety of activities which relate to the different senses.
-Young Learners are sensory learners and respond well activities which incorporate TPR or similar teaching techniques.
+Young Learners are sensory learners and respond well to activities which incorporate Total Physical Response (TPR) or similar teaching techniques.
 Their attention span is also short, so activities in a Young Learner classroom shouldn’t take too much time.
-With adults it is possible to spend more time on learning tasks so it is possible to engage more deeply with the learning materials.
+With adults, it is possible to spend more time on learning tasks so they can engage more deeply with the learning materials.
 This means you need fewer activities for your lessons but you can utilise your learning texts more.

 Believe it or not, adults are generally more nervous in the classroom than Young Learners.
 Young Learners seem to have no fear and are willing to try anything – as long as they perceive it to be fun.
 Young Learners will mirror the energy of the teacher, so you need to be as upbeat and enthusiastic as you can manage.

 Adults may feel anxious because of the fact that they are not the age of the “typical” learner and so they will approach activities with a sense of apprehension if they do not feel comfortable.
 Because of this, they will need more positive encouragement.
 This can be especially evident in an online teaching situation, when learners may not know other people in the class.
 There may be times of silence, but don’t let that worry you.
 Make sure you give your learners plenty of opportunities to get to know one another and feel comfortable with each other and they will soon lose any inhibitions they may have.